 A Guide to Free & Cheap Things to Do in Florida

-Five dollars may not seem like a lot of money nowadays.
-But all around the state, there are endless free things to do in Florida, and many more that take less than a Lincoln to enjoy.
-From historic tours, to boat rides, to secluded state parks and more, you’ll definitely find something to enjoy from our list of cheap things to do in Florida.
+There are endless free things to do in Florida, and many more that take less than $5 to enjoy.
+From historic tours, boat rides, secluded state parks and more, you’ll definitely find something to enjoy from our list of cheap things to do in Florida.

 Whether you want to sightsee, brush up on some history, or just relax on a white-sand beach, Florida offers a wide variety of activities from which to choose that are all under or very near to $5.